 Trying to repair something you’re not trained to do can be dangerous, or just costly.
 Many people want – or need – to try, and as there’s countless advice on the Internet this page at least tries to give good safety advice.
+It’s not a list of patronising obvious advice, it comes from a repairman with 30 years experience – and plenty of electric shocks and close shaves.
 If you aren’t experienced you shouldn’t attempt involved DIY repairs on appliances, but even if you are competent and experienced at DIY repairs you should still find useful tips or reminders on this page.
 Remember, complacency is dangerous.

 Even professional repairers are at risk